Cortex Aggregation Engine

 Sample variance | Online (Welford's) |

-Unlike simpler implementations that become stale after deletes, Cortex uses a Rust BTreeMap<OrderedFloat<f64>, u64> to track the exact frequency of every value:
+Unlike simpler implementations that become stale after deletes, Cortex keeps a per-group Rust BTreeMap<OrderedFloat<f64>, u32> (a sorted value multiset) tracking the exact frequency of every value:

 - Add: Insert or increment the count for the value